happyeric77/colorfullife-docs/docs/notifi/sdk-consolidate.md

 ## Goal

-The better idea is to consolidate notifi-sdk-ts by the following steps:
+The idea is to consolidate notifi-sdk-ts by the following steps:

 1. Migrate useSubscribe hook from notifi-react-card to notifi-frontend-client.
 2. Combine notifi-react-hook and notifi-frontend-client.